kilpkonn/msc-thesis/main.typ

 ) <rust-type-constructor-generics>

 === Type unification
-It is possible to check for either syntactic or semantic equality between two types.
+It is possible to check for either syntactic or semantic equality between the two types.
-Two types are syntactically equal if they have exactly the same syntax.
+Two types are syntactically equal if they have the same syntax.
-Syntactic equality is very restrictive way to compare types.
+Syntactic equality is a very restrictive way to compare types.
 A much more permissive way to compare types is semantic equality.
 Semantic equality of types means that two types contain the same information and can be used interchangeably.